-A buy and sell combination results in in a profit, loss or break-even.
+A buy and sell combination results in percentage return that is a profit, loss or break-even.

 For any given price series the total number of buy and sell combinations is a function of the number of prices in the series.
 The formula used to compute the number of buy and sell combinations for a series of N prices is:

 Number of buy and sell combinations (returns) = N*(N-1)/2